solana-labs/solana/book/src/api-reference/cli.md

     pay                                  Send a payment
     ping                                 Submit transactions sequentially
-    redeem-vote-credits                  Redeem credits in the stake account send-signature                       Send a signature to authorize a transfer send-timestamp                       Send a timestamp to unlock a transfer set                                  Set a cli config setting
+    redeem-vote-credits                  Redeem credits in the stake account set                                  Set a cli config setting
     show-account                         Show the contents of an account show-stake-account                   Show the contents of a stake account